• Skip to primary navigation

 Why is my whipped cream lumpy?

 You have over-whipped the cream.
 This is very easy to do.
-Once the cream has begun to thicken as it whips, the process goes quickly.
-It is important to watch attentively as you whip the cream to avoid making butter instead.
+The process goes quickly once the cream thickens as it whips.
+It is essential to watch attentively as you whip the cream to avoid making butter instead.

 📖 Recipe